 An authentication strength Conditional Access policy works together with MFA trust settings in your cross-tenant access settings.
-First, an Azure AD user authenticates with their own account in their home tenant.
-Then when this user tries to access your resource, Azure AD applies the authentication strength Conditional Access policy and checks to see if you've enabled MFA trust.
+First, a Microsoft Entra user authenticates with their own account in their home tenant.
+Then when this user tries to access your resource, Microsoft Entra ID applies the authentication strength Conditional Access policy and checks to see if you've enabled MFA trust.

-- If MFA trust is enabled, Azure AD checks the user's authentication session for a claim indicating that MFA has been fulfilled in the user's home tenant.
+- If MFA trust is enabled, Microsoft Entra ID checks the user's authentication session for a claim indicating that MFA has been fulfilled in the user's home tenant.
 See the preceding table for authentication methods that are acceptable for MFA when completed in an external user's home tenant.
 If the session contains a claim indicating that MFA policies have already been met in the user's home tenant, and the methods satisfy the authentication strength requirements, the user is allowed access.
-Otherwise, Azure AD presents the user with a challenge to complete MFA in the home tenant using an acceptable authentication method.
+Otherwise, Microsoft Entra ID presents the user with a challenge to complete MFA in the home tenant using an acceptable authentication method.

-- If MFA trust is disabled, Azure AD presents the user with a challenge to complete MFA in the resource tenant using an acceptable authentication method.
+- If MFA trust is disabled, Microsoft Entra ID presents the user with a challenge to complete MFA in the resource tenant using an acceptable authentication method.
 (See the table above for authentication methods that are acceptable for MFA by an external user.)

 Require multifactor authentication and Require authentication strength can't be used together in the same Conditional Access policy - These two Conditional Access grant controls can't be used together because the built-in authentication strength Multifactor authentication is equivalent to the Require multifactor authentication grant control.

-Authentication methods that are currently not supported by authentication strength - The Email one-time pass (Guest) authentication method is not included in the available combinations.
+Authentication methods that aren't currently supported by authentication strength - The Email one-time pass (Guest) authentication method isn't included in the available combinations.

-Windows Hello for Business – If the user has used Windows Hello for Business as their primary authentication method it can be used to satisfy an authentication strength requirement that includes Windows Hello for Business.
-However, if the user has used another method as their primary authenticating method (for example, password) and the authentication strength requires them to use Windows Hello for Business they will not be prompted to use not register for Windows Hello for Business.
+Windows Hello for Business – If the user signed in with Windows Hello for Business as their primary authentication method, it can be used to satisfy an authentication strength requirement that includes Windows Hello for Business.
+But if the user signed in with another method like password as their primary authenticating method, and the authentication strength requires Windows Hello for Business, they get prompted to sign in with Windows Hello for Business.

 Should I use authentication strength or the Authentication methods policy?

 Authentication strength is based on the Authentication methods policy.
-The Authentication methods policy helps to scope and configure authentication methods to be used across Azure AD by specific users and groups.
+The Authentication methods policy helps to scope and configure authentication methods to be used across Microsoft Entra ID by specific users and groups.
 Authentication strength allows another restriction of methods for specific scenarios, such as sensitive resource access, user risk, location, and more.